mlk525/capstone/Proto3.md

 <td> <img src="images/prep5.jpg" alt="text final" style="width: 100%;"/> </td>
 </tr></table>

 I crocheted a swatch of yarn, about 25x31cm, and left the last stitch loose.
 While crocheting the piece, I drafted a piece of paper that would go behind the fabric, designed to be slowly revealed as the fabric was pulled undone.
 I titled the piece "seven hours" because of the total amount of time it took me to finish it (and consequently the final message on the paper).
+I pinned up the crochet piece (in front of the paper with the printed messages) firstly in front of the entrance to our dorm, inviting people to pull the loose yarn with a little sign.

 <table border="0" width="100%"><tr>
 <td> <img src="images/piece1.jpg" alt="'final' piece" style="width: 100%;"/> </td>